Reinforcement Learning-powered Semantic Communication via Semantic Similarity: The SemanticRL Scheme in Non-Differentiable Environment

-Although Monte-Carlo rollouts provide an unbiased estimation for the expected return, sampling from a large space still introduces a high variance for (\ref{probab_traj}).
-As a commonly-used technique, the above equation can be further simplified and improved by adding a baseline $b$, as given in (\ref{finalJ}).
-We refer the readers to \cite{williams1992simple, liu2017improved} for its full derivation.
+Although Monte-Carlo rollout provides an unbiased estimation for the expected return, sampling from a large space still introduces a high variance for (\ref{probab_traj}).
+As a commonly-used technique, the above equation can be further simplified and improved by adding a baseline term $b$ for the accumulated reward \cite{williams1992simple}.

 In the \textit{actor-critic} algorithm, the baseline term is modeled as the state-value function $V(s^{(t)})$.
-However, such a training scheme will inevitably need to train another neural network so as to provide a precise estimation for $V(s^{(t)})$.
-Some other works treat the estimation of $b$ as another prediction task \cite{ranzato2015sequence}, but another neural network is also needed, which makes the whole framework more difficult to train.
+However, such a training scheme will inevitably need to train another value network so as to provide a precise estimation for $V(s^{(t)})$.
+Similarly, some other works treat the estimation of $b$ as another prediction task \cite{ranzato2015sequence}, but the optimization process still involves certain extra parameters, making the whole framework sensitive to the correctness of bias estimation and more difficult to train.

-In this paper, we resort to a simpler and quicker technique by using the mean \textit{return} from a group of samples, \ie, $\{\hat{m}_1, \hat{m}_2.., \hat{m}_{M-1}\}$ as the baseline term, where $M-1$ is the number of selected samples.
-This trick is usually called ``self-critic'' in literature \cite{rennie2017self, luo2020better}, since neither does it need to carry out Monte-Carlo rollouts for each time step, nor does it require another neural network to estimate the baseline term, but only calls for more parallel samples from the same policy network.
-In practice, we sample $M$ complete sentences from the same initial state, and calculate the gradient of $J(\theta)$ as follows:
+In this paper, we resort to a simpler and quicker solution by using the mean \textit{return} from a group of parallel samples, \ie, $\{\bh{m}_1, \bh{m}_2.., \bh{m}_{M-1}\}$ as the baseline term, where $M-1$ is the number of selected samples.
+This trick is usually called ``self-critic'' in literature \cite{rennie2017self, luo2020better}, since neither does it need to carry out Monte-Carlo rollouts for each time step, nor does it require another neural network to estimate the baseline term, but only calls for more parallel samples.

+To generate a collection of sample, we no longer model the choice of next token (\ie, an \emph{action}) as a static distribution followed by argmax operation (as commonly used in existing semantic communication works).
+Instead, we model the output likelihood as a probabilistic \emph{multinomial distribution} (denoted by $\mathcal{MD}$), as illustrated in (\ref{sample_decoder}).
+Note that sampling from this distribution ensures that those with maximum likelihood is more frequently selected, and simultaneously allows certain exploration during the decision-making process.
+As such, we can always obtain the aforementioned \emph{M}-1 samples to provide a proper, and precise estimation for the baseline term.

+where we here use the superscript $t$ explicitly to highlight that the sampling process happens at all time steps.
+However note that the policy network is not updated until at the end of a complete transmission.